-Unlike federal kidnapping law, Nevada kidnapping law creates two separate crimes: First degree kidnapping, and second degree kidnapping.
+Unlike federal kidnapping law, Nevada kidnapping law creates two separate crimes: First-degree kidnapping, and second-degree kidnapping.
 First degree comprises more egregious cases such as those involving ransom or kidnapping for the purpose of committing rape.

 Also unlike federal kidnapping law, the Nevada crime of kidnapping has another "element" that the prosecution has to prove in order to win a conviction.
-In Nevada, a person can be found liable of kidnapping only if the victim was physically moved during the incident (called "asportation").
+In Nevada, a person can be found liable for kidnapping only if the victim was physically moved during the incident (called "asportation").
 Federal law has not asportation requirement.